 Average CALS scholarship award

-One yearly application for students to be considered for all CALS scholarships
+One yearly application for current students to be considered for all CALS scholarships

 With the financial burden of education rising each year, being granted a CALS scholarship such as this means so much.
 The privilege to be granted financial aid, in any capacity, allows me some ease while continuing my education.
 I do not need to worry as much about the financial burden of trying to further my education.
 This allows me to focus on my studies and get the most out of my time at the University of Wisconsin- Madison.